Retirement Planning

 Should you fill up your 401(k) first, or your IRA?

 Should you fill up your 401(k) first, or your IRA?
-Oct 24, 2024 11:30:19 AM Navigating one of retirement saving’s first forks in the road Can you have both a 401(k) and an IRA?
+Oct 24, 2024 11:30:19 AM Navigating one of retirement saving’s first forks in the road.
+Can you have both a 401(k) and an IRA?
 Yes!
 But having access to both accounts begs the question: Which one is more deserving of your retirement dollars?
 The answer, as it so often does in personal finance, depends on your situation.
 So let’s explore when a 401(k)-first mentality makes sense, and when it doesn't, before closing things out with a wildcard third option that might warrant both your attention and your savings.
 A quick refresher on retirement accounts For the sake of this conversation, we're focusing on the two most common retirement accounts: the IRA and the 401(k), including the non-profit/public equivalent 403(b) account.
 Both come with built-in tax advantages, annual contribution limits, and eligibility criteria: 401(k) Accessible to: Anyone whose employer offers one 2024 contribution limit: $23,000 (for those under 50) IRA Accessible to: Anyone whose Modified Adjusted Gross Income (MAGI) falls below the IRS's eligibility limits (see table below) qualifies for tax benefits.
 2024 contribution limit: $7,000 (for those under 50) 2024 IRA income limits Traditional IRA* Modified Adjusted Gross Income (MAGI) Roth IRA Modified Adjusted Gross Income (MAGI) Full tax deduction $0-$77,000 (single) Full contribution $0-$145,999 (single) $0-$123,000 (married) $0-$229,999 (married) Partial tax deduction $77,001-$86,999 (single) Partial contribution $146,000-$160,999 (single) $123,001-$142,999 (married) $230,000-$239,999 (married) No tax deduction** $87,000 and up (single) No contribution $161,000 and up (single) $143,000 and up (married) $240,000 and up (married) *If covered by a retirement plan at work **Anyone is eligible to make taxable contributions to a traditional IRA Source: IRS Power ranking your retirement accounts In general, there are a few reasons why you might default to the 401(k), including but not limited to: You can contribute by way of payroll deductions and ease the sting of saving.
 Many employers offer matching contributions, aka free money.
 And you can contribute significantly more money to them than IRAs.
 Altogether, that's a lot of pros working in the 401(k)’s favor.
 But not all 401(k)s are created equal.
 Some providers charge more for limited investment options.
 According to the 24th edition of the 401k Averages Book, the average investment expense for some smaller plans1 was 1.12%.
 By comparison, you can invest with a Betterment IRA for an all-in fee well south of 1%—and receive a 1% matching contribution to boot.
 So ask your employer or 401(k) provider for help sizing up your total costs.
 Or take a look at your 401(k) statement for code names like: Management fees Asset-based fees Operating expenses Expense ratios If you find your 401(k) costs are significantly steeper than an IRA, consider the following order of operations: Fill up your 401(k) up to your employer’s match, assuming they offer one.
 Max out your IRA, assuming you’re eligible.
 Come back to your 401(k).
 On the other hand, if your 401(k)’s fees are competitive, congratulations!
 Things just got simpler.
 Consider maxing it out first before turning your attention to an IRA, or that wildcard option we mentioned earlier.
 A quick aside on the Health Savings Account (HSA) Sure, the name says "health," but HSAs can be repurposed for retirement savings as well.
 They come with a $4,150 contribution limit for individuals, and they’re available to anyone enrolled in a high-deductible health plan (HDHP).
 They’re also triple tax-advantaged, meaning money is tax-free going in, tax-free while it grows, and tax-free coming out, assuming it’s used for qualified expenses.
 That’s one more tax perk than 401(k)s and IRAs, which make you choose between either tax-deferred contributions or tax-free withdrawals.
 Tax-free contributions Tax-free growth Tax-free withdrawals Traditional 401(k)/IRA ✓ ✓ X Roth 401(k)/IRA X ✓ ✓ HSA ✓ ✓ ✓ So if an HDHP is right for your healthcare needs, consider prioritizing an HSA before an IRA.
 Between those two accounts and the 401(k), that's more than $30,000 worth of annual investing potential.
 Fill up those tanks, and you’ll be well on your way to retiring.
 Now just enjoy the ride. -

 Why saving for your retirement isn’t a solo climb

-Why saving for your retirement isn’t a solo climb Sep 24, 2024 11:11:26 AM And the summit is smaller than you think Figuring out how much you need to retire can feel like an exercise in futility, primarily because of two reasons: It’s a moving target.
+Why saving for your retirement isn’t a solo climb Sep 24, 2024 11:11:26 AM And why the summit is smaller than you think.
+Figuring out how much you need to retire can feel like an exercise in futility, primarily because of two reasons: It’s a moving target.
 Our needs and, by extension, our spending changes as we age.
 It’s a Very Big Number.
 And Very Big Numbers can seem so far out of reach.
 So let’s simplify things for a second.
 We’ll share a way to quickly crunch your retirement savings number, how to make it seem less scary, then demonstrate how we do things in the Betterment app.
 Revising the 25x rule This popular shorthand says to multiply your annual expenses in retirement by 25 to land on your number.
 It’s the inverse of the 4% rule, another quick calculation for how much of your investments you can sustainably spend each year.
 They're both ballpark numbers, and if you’re in the early or even middle stages of your financial journey, they can be helpful.
 But the 25x rule has a hitch, and it’s the challenge of knowing exactly how much we’ll spend in retirement.
 Luckily for us, we can approximate these shifts by looking at our fellow Americans’ average spending levels by age.
 When we do that, we see that our spending tends to peak in middle age and declines as we approach the traditional retirement age of 65.
 In short, you’ll likely spend less in retirement than you do now.
 And that’s good news!
 It means you probably need less than you think to retire.
 So take your current spending—that’s pre-tax income, minus taxes, minus retirement saving—and adjust depending on when you want to retire before multiplying by 25.
 That’s your age-adjusted retirement savings number, roughly speaking.
 Now let’s make it seem less like Mount Everest.
 Because we’ll let you in on a little secret: (You don’t need to save the entire amount) As an example, we’ll make your Very Big Number a Nice Round Number, too.
 Say you need roughly $2,000,000 for retirement.
 Using the 4% rule, that’s $80,000 of spending each year.
 Seeing that many zeros in a savings goal can be demoralizing.
 But what if we said you weren’t on the hook for all of it?
 That a generous friend was more than willing to help.
 And not only help, but shoulder the majority of the load.
 They just work slowly, so you’ll need to be patient.
 Your friend, as you may have guessed, is compound growth.
 And you may be shocked by their share of your retirement savings.
 Assuming you reach your goal in 30 years, saving $2,500 a month and earning a 5% inflation-adjusted annual return, here’s how much you would have directly saved, compared with how much your “pal” chipped in.
 You read that right.
 In this scenario, compound growth is responsible for more than half of your retirement saving.
 Sticking with our Mount Everest metaphor, that’s like a sherpa giving you a piggy-back ride not long after leaving base camp.
 Now, don’t get us wrong—$900k is not nothing.
 But it certainly sounds more doable than $2 million, doesn’t it?
 And that $2,500 saved a month?
 That just so happens to be 2024’s combined maximum contribution for a 401(k) and IRA.
 Either way, it’s best to not dwell on a Very Big Number for too long.
 Back-of-the-napkin exercises such as these serve a purpose, to a point.
 So our retirement planning advice, along with adding way more nuance to your calculations, encourages you to focus simply on your desired annual spending in retirement.
 We help you chart a course to get there and automate your approach, all so you can forget about finances for a second.
 Because compound growth grows the fastest when you’re not looking. -

 How to talk money with your aging parents